ucla/feature-test/README.md

 If a browser passed the other two tests, and failed this one, the `html` element would look like `<html class="js cookies no-media-queries">`.

+If this isn't good enough, one could add in a proper UA sniffing test on top of modernizr's js and cookies ones.
+Before gzipping the custom modernizr file is 2.7Kb, and it fires quickly, so it'd probably still be useful regardless.

 ## added bonus

 It's easy to style bits of information on a static page people get sent to, as you can show/hide information based on simple CSS applied to specific children of those classes on the `html` element.

 ## tl;dr

 Have something server side that checks for `no-js`, `no-cookies` or `no-media-queries` on the `html` element and send to an error page if any appear.
+How is would be done is up to someone else. :p